JetBrains/intellij-sdk-docs/reference_guide/project_model/sdk.md

 To create your own SDK, You need to create a class extends [SdkType](upsource:///platform/lang-api/src/com/intellij/openapi/projectRoots/SdkType.java), leave `saveAdditionalData` blank, and register it in the `com.intellij.sdkType` extension point.

-To make your SDK settings persistant, you should override `setupSdkPaths` and save your settings by `modificator.commitChanges()`:
+To make your SDK settings persistent, you should override `setupSdkPaths` and save your settings by `modificator.commitChanges()`:

 ```java
 @Override